MohamedGalal-2/From-Nand-To-Tetris/README.md

 Contributions to this repository are always welcome.
 If you would like to add a new solution or improve an existing one, feel free to submit a pull request.
 Please ensure that the code adheres to the repository's coding standards.

 ### License
-This repository contains my own implementation for some of HackerRank Problems.
+This repository contains contains my own work during studying this course and all my project files.
 Feel free to use for any purpose.